Values statement regarding procurement at EnergyAustralia and sustainability

 - Transacting with us using Ariba is free for a standard account.

-- You’ll enjoy an improved and transparent payment process.
+- You’ll enjoy a transparent payment process.

 Suppliers new to the Ariba Network generally start transacting for free, though based on the volume and value of your transactions, some fees may apply.
 To learn more please visit SAP Ariba Subscriptions and Pricing.